Quick Answer

 A Certificate of Occupancy (CO) is a document issued by the local building department that certifies a new building is safe for occupancy and complies with the Florida Building Code.

-How Do You Get a Certificate of Occupancy in Florida?
+How to Get a Certificate of Occupancy in Florida

 What Inspections Are Required Before a Certificate of Occupancy in Florida?